MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Plugins.md

 1. Retrieve the inspections and iterate through the returned records.

-   - Run thw QueryExpression query by using Retrieve Multiple.
+   - Run the QueryExpression query by using Retrieve Multiple.

      ```csharp
      localPluginContext.Trace("Retrieving inspections for Permit Id " + permitEntityRef.Id);